Back to the full dot-point answer

 11short Q&A pairs drawn directly from our worked dot-point answer.
 For full context and worked exam questions, read the parent dot-point page.

-What is cultural assumptions?Show answer
+What are cultural assumptions?Show answer

 What the text takes for granted.
 Background knowledge, shared social understandings.
 Often implicit (the text does not explain them).

-What is cultural attitudes?Show answer
+What are cultural attitudes?Show answer

 Stances toward specific groups, events, or ideas.
 Often implied through tone, framing, what is foregrounded or marginalised.

-What is cultural values?Show answer
+What are cultural values?Show answer

 What is considered worthwhile, important, good.
 Implied through what the text rewards, celebrates, or condemns.

-What is cultural beliefs?Show answer
+What are cultural beliefs?Show answer

 Convictions about how things are or should be.
 Often religious, political, philosophical.